 In 2022, we initiated a study to better understand the needs of women in vegetable production.

 The first year of the study explored the daily activities, opportunities, and crop protection involvement of almost 300 women farmers in India, the Philippines, Tanzania, and Uganda.
-The second year of the study will expand to women in additional EWS-KT countries.
+In 2023, we learned more about women farmers in Myanmar, and in 2024, we are expanding the study to Nigeria.

 Connecting Through Technology